homedepot/flow/README.md

 **Environment Variables:**

-GITHUB_TOKEN (Required) for access to your project API _NOTE: Requires repo access only._
+GITHUB_TOKEN *(required)* for access to your project API _NOTE: Requires repo access only._

-TRACKER_TOKEN (Required) for accessing story information and labeling stories
+TRACKER_TOKEN *(required)* for accessing story information and labeling stories

 SLACK_WEBHOOK_URL (optional) for sending error messages from Flow to your slack channel

 **Settings.ini (Global Settings):**

-url (required) to the tracker server.
+url *(required)* to the tracker server.
 Priority is given if a value in buildConfig.json is specified.

 For the help documentation, please check `flow tracker -h`